MonashMath/SCI1022/Unix-CLI.md

 ```bash
 $ echo "Arrived compass prepare an on as." > sentences.txt
 ```
-A new file of name `sentences.txt` is created on the current directory if it did not already exist; otherwise it is **overwritten**.
+A new file of name `sentences.txt` is created in the current directory if it did not already exist; otherwise the existing one is **overwritten** with the new file.

 > *__Note:__* You can avoid typing the sentence yourself by copying it from the web browser, and then pasting it into the Cygwin terminal.
 In order to do so, once you have copied the sentence, you have to Right click on the top bar of the Cygwin terminal window, and select `Edit->Paste` from the drop down list.
-In any case, we strongly encourage you to avoid copy & paste as a general rule, but to type the commands yourself to facilitate that they are burned in your mind as soon as possible.
+In any case, we strongly encourage you to avoid copy & paste as a general rule, but to type the commands yourself in order to better familiarise yourself with them.

 > *__Note:__* If you are using the light version of MoVE, copy & paste is a bit more involved.
 See [MoVE users' manual](https://www.monash.edu/__data/assets/pdf_file/0003/1480665/MoVE-student-and-staff-access-guide-2019.pdf) for more details.